 First, layer the lamb chops at the bottom of a large pot.

 Place the eggplant slices as the next layer.

 Next, pour your rice mixture into the pot.

 Finally, add 5 cups of water – it’s best to use hot water!

-Cook over a medium high heat until you get a consistent boil.
+Cook over a medium high heat and bring to a boil, until you get a consistent boil.